raspberrypilearning/recruiting-volunteers/en/step_4.md

-## Resources to promote
+## Resources to help you promote

 Linked below are some useful resources you can use and adapt to help promote volunteer opportunities for your Dojo.
-They are organised according to the approach you decide on to reach out to potential volunteers.
+They are organised according to the approach you decide to use to reach out to potential volunteers.
 Communications should include:
 + Key tasks volunteers will support
 + When they will be needed
 + A clear call to action (what people should do if they are interested)